 John Sama John is the Director of the Living/Learning Center and Residential Learning Communities.
 He reports to the Associate Provost for Curricular Affairs and works closely with faculty and students in developing the Center's programs.
 John has a long history at L/L, starting in 1980 when he was a member of the Emergency Medicine Program during his first year at UVM.
 He became a student director of the E-Med Program during his sophomore and junior years.
 He also served as an RA in L/L during his senior year.
 John started his working career at L/L as Program Coordinator in 1984, and was appointed Director in 2004.
 Starting in 2005 John was also charged with developing the Residential Learning Communities at UVM.
 He presently is responsible for oversight of the Arts Initiative, Global Village, GreenHouse, and Health & Wellness.
 John also serves as the liaison with the Department of Residential Life and many other departments, schools and colleges, and serves on a variety of institutional committees and task forces.
+You can usually find John with his two labradoodle's, building a pizza oven, or listening to great dance music.
 He can be reached at 656-4200, John.Sama@uvm.edu

 Windy Paz-Amor is the Associate Director of the Living/Learning Center.
 She is responsible for the day-to-day operations of the Living/Learning Center programs.
 She also oversees the recruitment and selection of next year’s programs.
 Contact Windy should you have any questions concerning your program or if you are interested in beginning your own Living/Learning program next year.
 UVM has been like home for Windy since 1997 when she began her undergraduate studies.
 Her first year living at UVM was in Living/Learning!
 Prior to working at Living/Learning she worked at UVM’s Women’s Center as the Coordinator of Advocacy and Violence Prevention Services.
 She has also attained her Master’s Degree in Education at UVM and will be a 3rd year Doctoral Student at UVM this Fall!
 She loves to travel and has lived in Africa, the Dominican Republic, London, and Cuba.
 She is a born and raised New Yorker but says Vermont feels like home.
 You can usually find Winnie writing a breezy poem, cooking up a storm or managing her windmill.
 You may contact Winnie at 656-4200, Windy.Paz-Amor@uvm.edu